pymc-devs/pymc-examples/myst_nbs/pymc3_howto/sampling_conjugate_step.myst.md

         # Since our new_p is not in the transformed / unconstrained space,
         # we apply the transformation so that our new value
-        # is consistent with PyMC3's internal representation of p
+        # is consistent with PyMC's internal representation of p
         point[self.name] = stick_breaking.forward_val(draw)

         return point